 Radiated measurement test sites shall conform to the site validation criteria called out in CISPR 16-1-4:2019 over the frequency range 1 GHz to 18 GHz.
-The test object is mounted on a positioner; see Figure 1.
+The test object is mounted on a positioner as shown in Figure 1.
 The positioner is used to move the test object according to the sampling grid.
-A measurement antenna is placed in the chamber at a suitable measurement antenna far-field distance as shown in Figure 1.
+A measurement antenna is placed in the chamber at a suitable measurement antenna far-field distance.
 The measured quantity is the EIRP.
-Two partial values of EIRP for horizontal and vertical polarizations of the measurement antenna shall be recorded and summed at each angular point of the EUT for each frequency.
-An appropriate band reject filter can be used to protect the measurement receiver from the in-band signal.
-The LNA can be used to increase the dynamic range for the measurement receiver.
+Two partial values of EIRP for horizontal and vertical polarizations of the measurement antenna shall be recorded and summed at each angular point of the EUT and for each frequency.
+An appropriate band reject filter can be used to protect the measurement receiver from the inband signal.
+A Low Noise Amplifier (LNA) can be used to increase the dynamic range for the measurement receiver.